 You can fix healthy, tasty chicken and as much as five cups of rice with the BELLA Food Steamer 13872.
-It starts steaming in about 30 seconds, so you can quickly start cooking chicken without using unhealthy oils or breading.
+It starts steaming in about 30 seconds, so you can quickly start cooking chicken without using unhealthy oils.
 The two-tiered basket keeps different foods separate, and this steamer cooked faster than any other model we tested.

 The steamer comes with a five-cup rice bowl.
 You add water to a drawer-shape area, and a water level indicator shows you how much is in there.
 If the water level gets too low, the machine shuts off automatically.
 You adjust the temperature using a simple dial, and a green indicator light lets you know the steamer is working.
 All of the BELLA Food Steamer 13872’s removable parts are dishwasher-safe.